Compiling on Windows

 With the environment set up, you will need to acquire the source same as in the firmware build steps above.
 Once you have the source, building BMDA is as easy as running:

-After the make step, you will have a file - src/blackmagic.exe, you can execute this by running src/blackmagic.
+After the build step, you will have a file - build/blackmagic.exe, you can execute this by running build/blackmagic.
 This is the BMDA binary.
-When you run mingw32-make clean in the sources, this file will be kept behind.
-This is done to allow you to build BMDA, then the firmware, and then have both to use simultaneously.

-Note: The file paths above assume you are still in the MSYS2 UCRT64 prompt.
+Note: The file paths above assume you are still in the MSYS2 UCRT64 environment at the project source root.

 Now you can run c:\path\to\project\blackmagic from the Windows commandline or shortcut.